jayteesanchez/React-Alt-Mongo-Node-Express-Boilerplate/Readme.md

 #React Full-Stack Boilerplate

+Hello, this is my first attempt at making a Boilerplate!
+It's definitely a work in progress but if you see anything that needs changing please let me know!!

 This is a boilerplate for a Full-Stack Javascript app that uses ES6 on the client side code.
 React is used to display the data from the Back-End RESTful API that is created here as well.